We used to send them to friends and family when we went on trips, telling them how much we missed them and wished they could be with us.

 Why Direct Mail?

 Of course, direct mail marketing has been around forever.
-Yet, even in the digital age of SEO and pay per click advertising, postcards remain an excellent tool for HVAC companies to retain current customers and connect with new ones.
+Yet, even in the digital age of SEO and pay per click advertising, postcards remain an excellent tool for HVAC companies to retain current customers and connect with new ones which is exactly why we included this feature in our HVAC software.

 What makes it so effective?